China's durian imports plunge as stricter checks catch out traders

 China's customs policy had changed in terms of measuring amounts of pesticide residue against the maximum levels allowable for imports, said Sam Sin, development director at the Hong Kong-based durian exporter S&F; Produce Group.

-The pungent spiky fruit is big business in China, where a 6 kilogrammes (13.2 pounds) durian can fetch as much as 200 yuan ($27.87).
+The pungent spiky fruit is big business in China, where a 6 kilogramme durian can fetch as much as 200 yuan (US$27.87).
 Dubbed the king of fruits, they are popular with middle-class families as well as dessert makers and givers of gifts for occasions such as weddings.

 But Chinese supermarkets have high food safety standards and earlier this year customs officials were inspecting all durian shipments for a toxic yellow dye and any heavy metals, according to VietnamNet, a news outlet affiliated with the Southeast Asian country's Ministry of Information and Communications.